 The other downside of this option is that you have to learn another program.
 Granted, you only have to learn the program enough to know how to curve text, but still.
 You’re not going to want to pay the high price for an Adobe program just so that you can curve text.
 PicMonkey can do it, so if you’re leaning towards this option, that’s the one I would go with.

 I LOVE Canva.
 It’s the program I can thank for propelling me into graphic design.
 Using Canva, I’ve made money selling cards, mugs, t-shirts, and more.
 It has really given me the freedom to turn my visions into actual designs that I can share with the world.
-If you want to see how Canva can jumpstart your design life, click the banner and grab a 30 day trial of the Pro version.
-Pro gives you a lot of neat features that aren’t offered in the free version, like removing the background, resizing documents, and accessing a TON of great stock photos.
-Give it a try!
+Being able to curve text in Canva opens up a lot of possibilities for creativity!